jjon-saxton/momoko-cms/README.md

 location
 :	The location of you site according to your web server software.
 This is often just the folder underneath you web document folder where you put MomoKO, but this can be different if your server uses userdirs.
 Please consult your server documentation if this is the case.
 If in doubt, leave blank and see if there are errors.

-default_template
-:	This sets the path for the template to load if none is found in the current page folder.
-MomoKO comes with the Quirk template developed by Jon Saxton at SaxtonSolutions LLC, other templates will become available on our website.

 session
 :	Gives the MomoKO session a name, by default this is 'mk', there should be no need to change it unless you have multiple MomoKO instances on your server or something else that sets a cookie with that name.